pacocoursey/Dusk/CONTRIBUTING.md

 - Prefer a stroke-width of `20px` (but try match existing icons).
 - Tilted design elements should have a rotation of `9deg`.

+Icons that include text should use [Gilroy Extra Bold](https://www.tinkov.info/gilroy.html).

 After completing the design, export it to an svg file and minimize it using:

 ```bash